Analysis | Lindsey Graham points to GOP’s reality under Trump: It’s a hostage situation

 “I know it!
 That’s what you’re doing,” Swan said.
 “You’re stroking his ego.”

 Swan is right.
 And the interview drove home exactly the dilemma the GOP faces right now.
-Whatever desire exists to break with Trumpism, that has to be balanced against the arduousness of the attempted break.
+Whatever desire exists to break with Trumpism has to be balanced against the arduousness of the attempted break.
 Whatever one thinks of Graham not-so-subtly acknowledging that he sets aside principle in favor of political expediency, at least he’s being more honest about it than his colleagues.

 That may be self-serving in that it allows Graham to subtly distance himself from Trump’s worst impulses, but his comments for the past few years have gone further than other Republicans in acknowledging the reality in which they have found themselves in the Trump era.